The Party of Moderate Progress Within the Bounds of the Law: Founding

 According to the statements of the party leader Hašek, the party was founded in 1904 in the restaurant 'The Golden Liter' (Czech: Zlatý litr) in Prague's Vinohrady quarter.
 Other participants were the writer František Langer and the Prague Technikum official Eduard Drobílek, who came up with the idea and served as treasurer.
 The party name referred to the controversial Imperial Rescript dated September 12, 1871, in which the Bohemian Landtag, as the representative organ of Czech political power, was asked to contribute to "the contemporary constitutional order, in the spirit of moderation and reconciliation."
 The party was most likely founded as a direct response to the overly accommodating behavior of the Czech Social Democratic Party ("Evolution, not Revolution"), whose Prague representatives held events in Zlatý litr.
 The party slogan abbreviation was "SRK", which officially stood for "Solidarity, Rights and Comradeship" (Solidarität, Recht und Kameradschaft) but in practice meant Slivovitz, Rum and Kontusovka.

 The party grew slowly.
 By its own account, there were only eight members as of December 14, 1904.
-As time went on the membership grew to include a few lawyers and doctors, as well as numerous figures from Prague's cultural scene: the anarchist journalist and publisher Antonín Bouček; satirist, painter, and anarchist František Gellner, who served two stints as party secretary; writers and satirists including Karel Toman, Josef Mach, Gustav Roger Opočenský, Louis Křikava, and Josef Skružný; the anarchist poet Josef Rosenzweig-Moir; the journalists Karel Pelant and Karel V. Rypáček; the illustrator Josef Lada; the ballet dancer Franz Wagner; "Hero of the Macedonian Uprising" and self-proclaimed Voivode Jan Klimeš, as well as the police commissioner Slabý, who served as "Enforcers" at party meetings.
+As time went on, membership grew to include a few lawyers and doctors, as well as numerous figures from Prague's cultural scene including: anarchist journalist and publisher Antonín Bouček; satirist, painter, and anarchist František Gellner, who served two stints as party secretary; writers and satirists including Karel Toman, Josef Mach, Gustav Roger Opočenský, Louis Křikava, and Josef Skružný; anarchist poet Josef Rosenzweig-Moir; the journalists Karel Pelant and Karel V. Rypáček; illustrator Josef Lada; ballet dancer Franz Wagner; "Hero of the Macedonian Uprising", as well as self-proclaimed Voivode Jan Klimeš, and police commissioner Slabý, who served as "Enforcers" at party meetings.
 There is no evidence the party engaged in any public activities until 1911.
 The only record is a political pamphlet by Hašeks from 1904 referred to as "I am a member of a secondment from the country" that is possibly a description of the earliest form of the party's work.
 However, numerous researchers place the founding of the party with the activities of the 1911 elections.
 In contrast, numerous texts describe pre-1911 propaganda expeditions by party members to different regions of the K.u.K-Monarchy.
 The journeys were described by the party leader as figurative "apostolic missions" through Moravia, Lower Austria, Hungary, Croatia, the Carniola, Styria, Upper Austria, Bohemia and Vienna.
 Since these trips have a strong resemblance to the "Vagabond Wanderings" (Čundr) Hašek regularly undertook starting in 1900, perhaps the party history is a case of an after-the-fact blurring and mystification on the part of the author, as evidence shows Hašek active as a journalist for an anarchist newspaper and an anarcho-syndicalist organizer during this time.
 For example, in 1907 he disturbed an electoral event of the Clerical Party as an agent provocateur, and in the same year was sentenced to a month in prison on charges of "assassination" and "incitement to assault".
 Therefore, some researchers consider the PMPWBL an "anarchist front-group".